circonus/irondb-docs/cluster-sizing.md

 and histograms.
 Additionally there are two tiers of data storage: near-term and long-term.
-Near-term storage is called the [raw database](/configuration.md#rawdatabase) and stores at full resolution (however frequently measurements were ingested.)
+Near-term storage is called the [raw database](/configuration.md#rawdatabase) and stores at full resolution (however frequently measurements were collected.)
 Long-term resolution is determined by the [rollup configuration](/configuration.md#rollups).

-The default configuration for the raw database is to collect data into shards of 1 week, and to retain those shards for 4 weeks before rolling them up into long-term storage.
-At 1-minute resolution, a single numeric stream would require approximately 118 KiB per 1-week shard, or 472 KiB total, before being rolled up to long-term storage.
+The default configuration for the raw database is to collect data into shards (time buckets) of 1 week, and to retain those shards for 4 weeks before rolling them up into long-term storage.
+At 1-minute collection frequency, a single numeric stream would require approximately 118 KiB per 1-week shard, or 472 KiB total, before being rolled up to long-term storage.

+These numbers represent uncompressed data.
+With our default LZ4 compression setting in ZFS, we see 3.5x-4x compression ratios for numeric data.

 The following modeling is based on an observed distribution of all data types, in long-term storage, across many clients and may be adjusted from time to